ASFHyP3/hyp3-sdk/docs/README.md

 # HyP3 SDK documentation

-HyP3 SDK documentation is build using [MkDocs](https://www.mkdocs.org/) and the [Material theme](https://squidfunk.github.io/mkdocs-material/).
+HyP3 SDK documentation is built using [MkDocs](https://www.mkdocs.org/) and the [Material theme](https://squidfunk.github.io/mkdocs-material/).

 ## How to

-### setting up a development environment
+### Setting up a development environment

-From the repository root, you can setup a conda environment with all the necessary dependencies for development of the SDK
+From the repository root, you can set up a conda environment with all the necessary dependencies for development of the SDK

 ```